noklam/nbdev_kedro/README.md

-# nbdev_kedro
+# kedro
 A sample of experiment nbdev